Kentucky–Vanderbilt football rivalry: Early dominance by Vanderbilt

 Vanderbilt dominated the series in the early years of competition.
 Between 1896 and 1938, the programs played 17 games.
 Vanderbilt won 16 of those games, the only exception being a scoreless tie in 1919.

 In 1916, the dedication for Stoll Field was celebrated during the Kentucky-Vanderbilt game.

 In 1921, after being shut out by Vanderbilt in 11 consecutive games, Kentucky scored two touchdowns but lost by a 21–14 score.

 Kentucky's first victory (1939)

-On October 7, 1939, Kentucky won its first game in the series, defeating Vanderbilt by a 21-13 score before a crowd of 10,000 in Nashville.
+On October 7, 1939, Kentucky won its first game in the series, defeating Vanderbilt by a 21–13 score before a crowd of 10,000 in Nashville.
 The Wildcats were led by the passing and running of sophomore Ermal Allen.
 Kentucky quarterback Joe Shepherd also intercepted a Vanderbilt pass and returned it 70 yards for a touchdown.

-Kentucky dominates in the Bryant years

-In 1946, Bear Bryant took over as Kentucky's head football coach.
-In his first season, the Wildcats defeated the Commodores by a 10–7 score.
-Bryant led his team to its second consecutive victory in 1947, this time by a 14–0 score.
-After a four-year hiatus in the rivalry from 1949 to 1952, the rivalry resumed in 1953 with Kentucky winning by a 40–14 score.
-Bryant left Kentucky after the 1953 season.

-Collier years

-Blanton Collier took over as Kentucky's head coach in 1954.
-He remained in that position through the 1961 season and compiled a 4–3–1 record against Vanderbilt.

-Bradshaw years

-Charlie Bradshaw served as Kentucky's head football coach from 1962 to 1968.
-During his tenure, the Wildcats compiled a 5–1–1 against the Commodores.

 Game results

 Series record sources: College Football Data Warehouse.